Tsarros02/ADA_SentimentAnalysis/README.md

 # ADA_SentimentAnalysis
 Notebook for the course Advanced Data Analytics

 The goal of this project is to compare two different models and their performance when tasked with labeling a movie review as positive or negative.
-Both models where trained using the imdb review dataset.
+Both models were trained using the imdb review dataset.

 **The dataset**: The imdb reviews is a balanced dataset which includes a total of 50.000 reviews labeled as positive or negative.